FriendsOfCake/crud/README.md

 ### Crud actions and their events

-All Crud events always return void, any modifications should be done to the CrudEventSubject object
+All Crud events always return void, any modifications should be done to the CrudEventSubject object ($event->subject)

 All Crud events take exactly one parameter, CakeEvent $event